This page provides an overview of run notifications for the BigQuery Data Transfer Service.

-Attributes are key:value pairs contained in all notifications sent by BigQuery Data Transfer Service to your Pub/Sub topic.
+Attributes are key:value pairs contained in all notifications sent by BigQuery Data Transfer Service to your Cloud Pub/Sub topic.
 Notifications always contain the following set of key:value pairs, regardless of the notification's payload:

 ||The type of event that has just occurred.

 ||The format of the object payload.